cauld/docpad-plugin-dce/README.md

 ## Setup ##

- 1. Inside your DocPad site directory run "npm install docpad-collections-editor".
+ 1. Inside your DocPad site directory run "npm install docpad-plugin-dce".
  2. DCE enables editing of DocPad collections.
 Before this can happen you must define some collections in DocPad and tell DCE which ones you'd like to expose.
 For help in creating collections see the "CREATING CUSTOM COLLECTIONS VIA THE CONFIGURATION FILE" of [the DocPad documentation][3].
 Once you have some collections defined simply add them to the config.collectionsAvailableForEdit array found in the new /path/to/docpad/dce-config.js file that was created when you installed DCE.
  3. DCE supports basic http auth should you want to password protect the DCE admin area.
 Skip the rest of this step if you do not wish to secure the admin area.
 Otherwise, if you wish to turn on this feature set config.useHttpAuth (in /path/to/docpad/dce-config.js) to true.
 Rather than put the passwords in a file that might mistakenly end up in your code repository DCE checks for the admin username and password variables in your [environment][5].
 Set the following 2 variables in your environment before starting DCE; DCE_AUTH_USER & DCE_AUTH_PASSWORD.
  4. Now instead of starting DocPad as you normally would, jump into the "docpad-collections-editor" folder and start everything from there with the command "node app".
 DCE uses the DocPad API to start DocPad in watch mode for you.